winegui/WineGUI/README.md

 # Wine GUI
-Finally, an user-interface friendly [WINE](https://www.winehq.org/) Manager.
+Finally, an user-interface friendly [WINE](https://www.winehq.org/) (A compatibility layer capable of running Windows applications under Linux) Manager.

 User-interface is created by using GTK+ (gtkmm c++-interface) and C++ code.
 An helper Windows application for fetching Wine bottle details is created by WineGUI developers, in order to give additional information regarding each bottle.